 Reducing the amount of water in the streets was the original use of stormwater piping.
-Because of rigorous design standards, the Clean Water Act, and state and local codes we are required to reduce the pollutant load to our waters, which are the best in the state categorized as "Outstanding Florida Waters".
-Therefore our stormwater program is now two-fold, with the goal of reducing flooding and standing water as well as reducing the amount of pollutants getting to the system and then treating the contaminates that do enter the system.
-The City’s Generic Permit for Discharge of Stormwater from Phase II Municipal Separate Storm Sewer Systems (MS4 GP) contains a five-year plan indicating how the city will comply with the National Pollutant Discharge Elimination System (NPDES).
-As of January 15, 2005 the City was required to operate under this permit.
+Because of rigorous design standards, the Clean Water Act, and state and local codes, we are required to reduce the pollutant load to our waters, which are the best in the state and categorized as "Outstanding Florida Waters."
+Therefore our stormwater program is two-fold, to reduce flooding and standing water and reduce the number of pollutants getting to the system and then treat the contaminates that enter the system.
+The City's Generic Permit for the Discharge of Stormwater from Phase II Municipal Separate Storm Sewer Systems (MS4 GP) contains a five-year plan indicating how the city will comply with the National Pollutant Discharge Elimination System (NPDES).
+As of January 15, 2005, the City was required to operate under this permit.

-The requirements for NPDES are stringent and therefore there is a strong emphasis on education and public participation throughout the initial five years.
-The goal of the program, which stems from the Clean Water Act of 1972, is to eliminate pollutant discharges into American waters.
+The requirements for NPDES are stringent; therefore, there is a strong emphasis on education and public participation throughout the initial five years.
+The program's goal, which stems from the Clean Water Act of 1972, is to eliminate pollutant discharges into American waters.

 - Construction site best management practice ordinance and inspection